 I am a Postdoctoral Fellow at the Department of Political Science, University of Oslo working on the WELTRUST project (Welfare State Support and Political Trust).

 My research addresses the reasons why people support democratic systems – mainly performance of democratic institutions, welfare state policies, and the implications of people's political participation.
 However, I tend to get easily excited about topics reaching beyond the above-mentioned clusters.
 Therefore, some of my works deal with population growth models, youth political participation, adoption of postal voting, and democratic innovations (mostly in Central and Eastern Europe - CEE).

-My research has appeared in Party Politics, European Political Science Review, Politics, Journal of Elections, Public Opinion and Parties, and East European Politics and Societies among others.
+My research has appeared in Political Behavior, Party Politics, European Political Science Review, Politics, Journal of Elections, and Public Opinion and Parties, among others.
 For details, see Publications.

 Prior to joining the University of Oslo, I was a Finnish Cultural Foundation Postdoctoral Research Fellow at the University of Helsinki (2019-2020) and a Research Specialist at Masaryk University in the Czech Republic (2019-2020).
 During the course of my doctoral studies at Masaryk University (2015-2019), I spent a year at the University of Tartu in Estonia (2017-2018) and a seven month period at the University of Helsinki (2018).

 If you happen to think that our interests may overlap, or even if you just want to chat, don't hesitate to get in touch on email@example.com.

 (Many more of my e-mail addresses are available around the internet, I will respond even if you write to firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.
 Any other address is likely outdated.)